 As the Coronavirus pandemic continues to heighten fears and anxieties surrounding public health, business and the economy, those with both temporary and long-term immigration status in Ireland face an additional challenge.

 With Europe now in an increasingly precarious situation as COVID-19 cases soar, the topics of both travel and immigration have become enshrouded in ambiguity and uncertainty.

-However, despite this, IAS’ team of highly qualified immigration lawyers in Ireland are here to help, offering comprehensive, up-to-date legal advice and guidance via both Skype/video call and telephone.
+However, despite this, IAS’ team of highly qualified immigration lawyers in Ireland are here to help, offering comprehensive, up-to-date advice and guidance via both Skype/video call and telephone.

 Travel bans have been implemented across Ireland, while immigration permission is automatically extended.
 [Image: Irish Times]

 With cases of Coronavirus now confirmed in the Republic of Ireland, the Irish government has issued guidance regarding travel in an attempt to restrict the spread of the virus.